 Pan-fry one bunch of chopped bok choy leaves and one diced onion until soft.
 Drain and spread into a prepared pastry case.
 Sprinkle with tasty cheese.
 Mix 2 beaten eggs, 2/3 cups cream and 1/3 cup milk and pour over bok choy.
 Bake in a moderate oven for 35 minutes or until the filling is set.

 Bok Choy Stir-fry

-Stir-fry 1 clove minced garlic with 3 cups of chopped vegetables (carrot, celery, capsicum, zucchini, snow peas, beans) in 2 tablespoons peanut oil and 1 teaspoon sesame oil.
-Add 1 bunch chopped bok choy and cook until just wilted.
+Stir-fry 1 clove minced garlic with 3 cups of chopped vegetables (carrot, celery, capsicum, zucchini, snow peas, beans) in 2 tablespoons of peanut oil and 1 teaspoon of sesame oil.
+Add 1 bunch of chopped bok choy and cook until just wilted.
 Stir in 2 tablespoons salt-reduced soy sauce and 1 tablespoon sweet chilli sauce.
 Serve hot sprinkled with roasted sesame seeds.
 Pan-fry beef, chicken or fish for added variety.